 I don’t think we are the only family that has reach a point where there are simply too many toys.
 This is why I think stock gifts are a great present idea.
 They can be combined with a small toy so the kids have something to play with, maybe a Mickey mouse stuffed animal for the little kid paired with 50 bucks of Disney stock, or a small model car for an older child with $50 in Tesla stock.
 Not only can we teach our kids about investing, we can also start to ween them off of their super materialistic tendencies.

-What do you think about setting up investment accounts for your children and Stockpile specifically?
+What do you think about setting up an investment account for your kids?
+What do you think of Stockpile?